Soroushsbr/YouTube/src/main/java/espresso/youtube/DataBase/Document.md

 ## Features

-Each class has utils related to its class object.
+Each class has methods related to its class object.
 You can call them to work with the database.
 Here is a list of them:

+- Account_DB:

+- Comment_DB:

+- Channel_DB:
+-
+- Comment_DB:
-- Account:
+-

-- Comment:
+- Playlist_DB:

-- Channel
+- Post_DB:

 ## Note